neopoly/neoboard/README.md

 ### Install NodeJS

-This project also needs NodeJS for static assets compliation.
+This project also needs NodeJS for static assets compilation.
 Find installation instructions at: https://nodejs.org/download/

 ## Start an instance